Origins and Meanings of the Eight-Point Star

 The following pattern is created by repeating the khatam.
 The cross-like four-point star mentioned above appears in the negative space.
 This pattern is called the Breath of the Compassionate.
 Of the ninety-nine knowable names of God in Islamic tradition, the Compassionate is the highest pronounceable name.
 “Through the polar cycle of the divine breath the universe is periodically created, maintained, dissolved, and renewed…More than just an ornamental motif, the Breath of the Compassionate is a cosmological model symbolizing the interplay of polarities that manifest form.”
 See #4 Given the Muslim belief in both humans and jinns and the squares association with material worlds, it is no wonder that the Breath of the Compassionate and the Seal of the Prophet in the Muslim context would also represent a balancing act between the two.

 For more information on Islamic art in the Sufi tradition, I highly recommend reading Sufi: Expressions of the Mystic Quest (Art and Imagination) by Laleh Bakhtiar.
 The book provides several insights into spirituality and Islamic artisanal traditions that I hope to write about in the future.
-Also, I wrote an article on another blog about Sufism that may be of interest.

 Keith Critchlow has extensively studied Islamic patterns and states the four-fold archetype “has a deep and profound relationship to the Moroccan genius, particularly as it relates to the crossroads of Africa and the migration of symbols from the south.
 Critchlow describes the Moroccan patterns language similar to late King Hassan II’s often quoted description of Morocco: “…drawn from the depths of Africa but transmuted in the light of Islam, memorized and learnt by heart and transmitted from generation to generation for the love of beauty.” see #1